Home / Communities / Drilled Shaft

 Dan Brown and Associates PC

-David Graham, P.E., is a senior engineer with Dan Brown and Associates in Chattanooga, Tennessee.
-He has over 14 years of experience in the geotechnical engineering and construction industry.
-He has consulted on deep foundation design, load testing and construction for many major bridges throughout the U.S., including several Mississippi River crossings and the Gordie Howe International Bridge currently under construction between Detroit, Michigan, and Windsor, Ontario.
+David Graham, P.E., BC.GE, is a senior engineer at Dan Brown and Associates with over 14 years in geotechnical engineering and construction.
+He has consulted on deep foundations for major U.S. bridges, including Mississippi River crossings and the Gordie Howe International Bridge.
+A licensed engineer in nine states, he has authored eight peer-reviewed papers and is active in ASCE and DFI.
+He holds civil engineering degrees from Auburn University.

 Committee News & Events